mazwat/mazwat.github.io/uml-lm.md

 ![Sequence Diagram Symbols](images/class-type-1.svg)
 *fig.20 - Class Diagram Terms'*

-The relationships between classes is defined in t
+The relationships between classes is explained in the above image.

+ - **Association** - An enemy can have a weapon or not and it can have multiple so it's relationship is zero to many (

 ![Sequence Diagram Symbols](images/class-type-2.svg)
 *fig.21 - Class Diagram terms'*